 Do not need help.

-leads to men suppressing the pressing need to reach out for help…
+This leads to men everywhere suppressing problems, emotions, depression…suppressing the pressing need to reach out for help.

 “…we are…in a Hold And Secure.”